safiworks/Safa-SpecSeek/README.md

 ## Appendix
 I am creating this project as a soloution to people not knowing their PC specifications, It will be a great way for novice users to find out everything they need to know compiled into a file (or other medium) and sent off to a technition, friend, buyer or that one family friend who claims to be able to fix your device.

-Cross-Platform support is a high priority not only making sure SpecPeek can be ran on most operating systems but also making sure it works on many archetectures on many different configurations hardware and software alike.
+Cross-Platform support is a high priority not only making sure SpecSeek can be ran on most operating systems but also making sure it works on many archetectures on many different configurations hardware and software alike.